VoBinh32/Book-review-web-FLASK/README.md

 $ set DATABASE_URL=Your Heroku Postgres DB URI
 $ set FLASK_DEBUG = 1
 $ set GOODREADS_KEY = Your Goodreads Developer API Key # See: https://www.goodreads.com/api

+To run the application execute the command:
+$ flask run
+The flask application should now be running on http://127.0.0.1:5000/

+## Architecture and Design

+This application uses [Flask](https://flask.palletsprojects.com/en/1.1.x/), a Python micro-framework that helps with RESTful handling of data, application routing and template binding for rendering the data from:

+1. Goodreads API
+2. PostgreSQL database hosted on [Heroku](https://www.heroku.com/)
 ```